-At the Institute of Agriculture, Natural Resources and Extension, we work to make Alaskans' lives better.
+At the Institute of Agriculture, Natural Resources and Extension, we work to enrich the lives of Alaskans.
 It's that simple.
 Through programs that bring UAF research and expertise to Alaska citizens, we help families grow food, farmers produce more crops and everyday citizens live healthier lives.
 Learn more about the work we do.

 Events